HCS Score

 Overall HCS Score: 89 out of 100 — Halal

-Before investing in Filecoin, ask yourself honestly:
+Before investing in Filecoin, ask yourself honestly.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
-Please consult a qualified Islamic scholar for individual guidance.
+Please consult a qualified Islamic scholar for individual guidance, particularly regarding any FVM-based financial applications built on the Filecoin network.

 Guaranteed Interest